bahlo/arne.me/src/content/weekly/101/index.md

 ---

 Hey hey, how's it going?
-To celebrate 100 issues of Arne's Weekly last week I announced I'm giving away an eReader.
+To celebrate 100 issues of Arne's Weekly last week, I announced I'm giving away an eReader.
 Today was the deadline and I've drawn a winner from all of my subscribers and wrote to them—congratulations to the lucky person! 🎉